 Anxiety is a widespread condition, affecting millions of people globally.
-Symptoms vary, and some people only experience them now and then.
-However, someone who experiences symptoms for 6 months or longer may have a
+Symptoms vary, and some people experience them only now and then.
+However, someone who experiences symptoms for

-The symptoms of GAD include psychological and physical symptoms, such as:
+GAD has psychological and physical symptoms such as:

 - excessive worry about everyday events and problems

 - issues with personal, social, and work relationships